Italian ironclad Sardegna: Italo-Turkish War

+By December, the three ships were stationed in Tripoli, where they were replaced by the old ironclads Italia and Lepanto.
+Sardegna and her sisters arrived back in La Spezia, where they had their ammunition and supplies replenished.
 In May 1912, the Training Division patrolled the coast, but saw no action.
 The following month, Sardegna and her sisters, along with six torpedo boats, escorted a convoy carrying an infantry brigade to Buscheifa, one of the last ports in Libya still under Ottoman control.
 The Italian force arrived off the town on 14 June and made a landing; after taking the city, the Italian forces then moved on to Misrata.
-Sardegna and the rest of the ships continued supporting the advance until the Italians had secured the city on 20 July.
-The Training Division then returned to Italy, where they joined the escort for another convoy on 3 August, this time to Zuara, the last port in Ottoman hands.
+Sardegna and the rest of the ships continued supporting the advance until the Italians had secured the city on 20 July.The Training Division then returned to Italy, where they joined the escort for another convoy on 3 August, this time to Zuara, the last port in Ottoman hands.
 The ships covered the landing two miles east of Zuara two days later, which was joined by supporting attacks from the west and south.
 With the capture of the city, Italy now controlled the entire Libyan coast.
 On 14 October the Ottomans agreed to sign a peace treaty to end the war.